 Ph.D Mechanical Engineering, University of Texas at Austin

-Dr. Karen A. Thole is the head of the Department of Mechanical and Nuclear Engineering at The Pennsylvania State University.
+Dr. Karen A. Thole is the head of the Department of Mechanical and Nuclear Engineering at Penn State.
 Dr. Thole’s expertise is heat transfer and cooling of gas turbine airfoils through detailed experimental and computational studies.
 At Penn State, Dr. Thole founded the Steady Thermal Aero Research Turbine Laboratory (START) lab, which houses a unique test turbine facility and is a center of excellence in heat transfer for a major gas turbine manufacturer.
 This facility provides a test bed for evaluating additive manufactured components for turbine applications.
 Dr. Thole has published over 200 archival journal and conference papers supervised over 65 dissertations and theses.
 She has served as the Chair of the Board of Directors for the American Society of Mechanical Engineers International Gas Turbine Institute and is a member of NASA's National Aeronautics Committee.
 She has been recognized by the U.S. White House as a Champion of Change for STEM, the Rosemary Schraer Mentoring Award, and the Howard B. Palmer Faculty Mentoring Award.
 Dr. Thole also received the 2014 Society of Women Engineer’s Distinguished Engineering Educator Award, the 2015 ASME George Westinghouse Gold Medal, and the 2016 Edwin F. Church Medal.

 Ph.D.
 Materials Science, Cambridge University